-Prescription stimulants are available as pills or capsules.
-Illicit stimulants are available in powder, rock, or liquid forms.
-The illicit forms are ingested by smoking, snorting, or injecting the drug.
+Prescription stimulants are available as pills or capsules whereas, illicit stimulants are available in powder, rock, or liquid forms.
+People ingest illicit stimulants in several ways.
+They will smoke, snort, or inject the drug.

-When used as directed, prescription stimulants are considered safe and effective.
+Prescription stimulants are considered safe and effective if used as directed.
 However, prolonged use or misuse can lead to dependency or addiction due to increased tolerance.